 For the size of the town, public transportation in Fort Washington is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Fort Washington, the benefits are reduced air pollution and congestion on the highways.

-The education level of Fort Washington ranks among the highest in the nation.
-Of the 25-and-older adult population in Fort Washington, 41.68% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Fort Washington is one of the most well-educated cities in the nation.
+41.22% of adults in Fort Washington have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The most common language spoken in Fort Washington is English.
 Other important languages spoken here include Spanish and Tagalog.